surifirstpin/biplus_documentation/docs/How to Create a Report.md

 ## Display Totals

- By selecting the **display** check box, it displays total valueof the measure field.
+ By selecting the **display** check box, it displays total value of the measure field.

  ## Display  Row Limit